ctschacher/fileCheck/README.md

 on line 2, pos: 51
 ```

-### 2. useDictionary test
+### 2. Run useDictionary
 #### Content of input file:
 The input file contains several placeholders with pattern: { .XXXXXXX } where every 'X' is either a letter or a number.
-The 'XXXXXXX' string is then used a the variable name that is looked up in the dictionary.
+The 'XXXXXXX' string is then used as variable name that is looked up in the dictionary to retrieve the corresponding value for it.

 ```sh
 This is a { .item }: